Hercules: Aren't you... a damsel in distress?

 Phil: [singing] So you wanna be a hero, kid?
-Well, whoop-dee-do. / I've been around the block before with blockheads just like you / Each and every one a dissapointment / Pain for which there ain't no ointment / So much for excuses / Thou' a kid of Zeus is / Asking me to jump into the fray / My answer is two words...
+Well, whoop-dee-do! / I've been around the block before with blockheads just like you / Each and every one a disappointment / Pain for which there ain't no ointment / So much for excuses, Thou-a-kid-a-Zeus's / Asking me to jump into the fray / My answer is two words...

 [Hit by lightning]